xinp-hub/pydiggs/README.md

 ## Web Application

 Not a Python user?
-Looking for leveraging the power of pyDIGGS in an modern web application?
+Looking for leveraging the power of pyDIGGS in a modern web application?
 Check out:

 * [DXplorer](https://www.dx-plorer.com)